next-multilingual/next-multilingual/README.md

 ### Creating components

 Creating components is the same as pages but they live outside the `pages` directory.
 Also, the `slug` key (if used) will not have any impact on URLs.
-We have a few [example components](./example/components) that should be self explanatory but here is an example of a `Footer.tsx` component:
+We have a few [example components](./example/components) that should be self-explanatory but here is an example of a `Footer.tsx` component:

 ```tsx
 import type { ReactElement } from 'react';